 By Christina Sandefur and Naomi Lopez

-Curbing the exchange of information about off-label treatments by those with the most knowledge about the drug’s uses, risks, and side effects not only prevents patients from receiving the best possible care; it violates the constitutional right to free speech.
-Yet companies are subject to criminal penalties for communicating to doctors valuable information about lawful off-label uses for approved treatments.
+Patients—and their doctors and insurance providers—need more information about treatments than just their prices.
+Curbing the exchange of information about off-label treatments by those with the most knowledge about the drug’s uses, risks, and side effects precludes people from making fully informed medical decisions—and prevents patients from receiving the best possible care.

 Sign up for the latest news, event updates, and more.